 Inventory management is all about keeping track and controlling your stock.
 It includes all the processes starting from manufacturing, buying, storing, and using.
-Most importantly, inventory management regulates orders with its order management branch.
-It, in its turn, ensures the right quantities of the right items.
-And it is concerned with the right things reaching the right location at the right time.
+The main goal is to have the right product, in the right place, at the right time.
+Inventory management regulates the inventory flow, ensuring the company has enough stock to meet customer demand.

 Non-correct inventory management can elevate storage cost, working capital breakdown, waste of resources, and overall supply chain disorder.
 As a result, the amount of sales drops down, and the number of unsatisfied customers grows.
-All this means that inventory management is a crucial business aspect.
-It should be necessarily included in your business management.
-It is a must as a vital element of a practical and successfully growing company.
+So, inventory management is essential to keep your business running smoothly.
+It is a vital element of a practical and successfully growing company.

 - Just-in-time (JIT) inventory